some-natalie/some-natalie/_recipes/grill-bread.md

 ## Notes

 - Total volume of flour is about 3.25 cups.
 This is the blend I usually make.
+- It works well in the oven too.
+I typically bake it at 550°F for about 12 minutes or so.
 - Halves perfectly for an 8” skillet